 A common question from women is, “Can a menstrual cup get lost?”
 The short answer is: no, it’s impossible simply due to your bodies anatomy.
-Menstrual cups are simply too big to get past your cervix.
-Menstrual cups should sit low in your vaginal canal.
+They are simply too big to get past your cervix and should sit low in the vagina.

 Most companies recommend inserting it as low as possible, as long as the stem doesn’t stick out.
 However, the cup can migrate upwards, especially at night when you sleep.
 So in the morning, when you go to take it out, it may seem like it’s lost.
 Rest assured—it’s not!